mltbnz/awesome-bikeprojects/README.md

   ffmpeg -i input.mp4 -vf vidstabtransform=crop=black:smoothing=20,unsharp=5:5:0.8:3:3:0.4 output.mp4
   ```

 * [(Traffic) tally](https://tally.wikinaut.de/) "tally", engl. counter, list.
-The tool works in the browser (Desktop, Smartphone…) and you can count items (fpr example, when you count traffic this would be bicycles, cars, busses for example).
-The list and names of items can be easily configured and is save in the browser's local storage (no data on the server).
+The tool works in the browser (Desktop, Smartphone…) and lets you count items (for example, when you count traffic the items would be bicycles, cars, busses and so on).
+The list and also the names of then items can be easily configured and is saved in the browser's local storage (no data is stored on the server).
   * [Website](https://tally.wikinaut.de/)
   * [Code](https://github.com/Wikinaut/tally)
   ![grafik](https://user-images.githubusercontent.com/1151915/135992082-839d53f0-1c85-46bf-80f5-cfaa0d8bdcba.png)